-Overmounted – Possibly the most common type of installation, overmounted sinks are often stainless steel or composite, and include a draining board as part of the design.
-They’re easy to fit and replace, but can look cumbersome in a modern kitchen.
+Possibly the most common type of installation, overmounted sinks are often stainless steel or composite, and include a draining board as part of the design.
+They’re easy to fit and replace and can be used in a wide variety of kitchen styles.

 In part 2 of this guide we will be looking at kitchen taps to help you select the best option for your home.
 If there is anything you would like more information about, please do not hesitate to get in touch so we can assist you further.

-Note: This guide was originally published on August 8th 2014 and was updated on 16th May 2017 to include additional information.
+Note: This guide was originally published on August 8th 2014 and was updated on the 21st June 2018 to include additional information.